-PS
+PS:

 We want to remind our readers that this section of the newsletter is open up to anyone with a development topic or an approach they would like to share.
-Four of the twelve topics last year were submitted by others and we know many consultants, company managers, and academics who have very solid and profound contributions they could make in future newsletters.
+This edition and three of the last Perspective topics were submitted by others.
+We know many consultants, company managers, and academics who have very solid and profound contributions they could make in future newsletters.
 We ask that it be from 600 to a 1000 words although that is not a 'hard' range.
 Let us know and we will gladly distribute your topic to the thousands of people on our distribution list.
 Also, we will agree that the copyright and ownership is kept by the contributor and that we only have a right to reproduce it in conjunction with this newsletter.